 The roller for the edger needs to be rethought

 The Makita XRU02 is a powerful, reliable, quiet, cordless string weed eater that adjusts to any user, is well balanced, lightweight and features a dependable bump feed system.
 Its 7,800 rpm motor is faster than many competitors and the adjustable 5 position head lets you take maximum advantage of that speed and power.
 If we have a quibble here it’s that the cutting diameter is a modest 10 inches which are going to slow you down a bit if you have a big yard.
 Oh, and the battery is sold separately.
 Other than that there’s a lot to like, including the lightweight, the efficient edger, the responsive bump feed along with the low battery indicator light.
-Be sure to also check out our list of the best robot lawn mowers for more great items like this.
+Be sure to also check out our list of the best garden shovel for more great items like this.

 7,800 rpm motor.